 The theme for this year’s ESA conference – Understanding Ecological Extremes: Mechanisms of Resilience and Recovery - is pretty fitting to current circumstances.

-Our call for symposia is now open (until 31 March) and we encourage you to make a submission.
+Our call for abstracts is now open (until 24 July) and we encourage you to make a submission.
 Details here.

 Why not use your extra time at home to get creative?
 We welcome submissions for symposia from across the breadth of ecology, and particularly encourage submissions that relate to the conference theme.